-I am currently a Postdoctoral Fellow with the Philosophy of Open Science research group in the School of Social Sciences and Technology at the Technical University of Munich.
-This European Research Council-funded initiative conducts research into fair and equitable practices across diverse scientific communities.
+I am currently a Postdoctoral Fellow with the Philosophy of Open Science research group in the School of Social Sciences and Technology at the Technical University of Munich, a European Research Council-funded initiative that researches fair and equitable practices across diverse scientific communities.
+I am also a member of the

-Check out, Concept Cartography, a an interactive cite I co-created mapping the politics of knowledge, connecting concepts like epistemic injustice, disadvantage, interlacing, and well-ordered science across feminist epistemology, Indigenous studies, and political philosophy.
+Check out Concept Cartography, an interactive site I co-created mapping the politics of knowledge, connecting concepts like epistemic injustice, disadvantage, interlacing, and well-ordered science across feminist epistemology, Indigenous studies, and political philosophy.

 I completed my Ph.D. at the University of California, Irvine, in 2022, specializing in social and applied epistemology.
 I explore how structural bias and epistemic norms shape patient experience, scientific judgment, and the ethics of knowing.